ecornell/ai-tools-ahk/README.md

 The default hotkeys and prompts are set to the following:

-`Ctrl+Shift+j` - (Quick Prompt 1 - Fix Spelling) - Auto selects the current line or paragraph and runs the "Fix Spelling" prompt and replaces it with the corrected version.
+`Ctrl+Shift+j` - (Auto-select text - Fix spelling) - Auto selects the current line or paragraph and runs the "Fix Spelling" prompt and replaces it with the corrected version.

-`Ctrl+Shift+k` - (Quick Prompt 2 - Continue) - Auto selects the current line or paragraph and runs the a "Continuation" prompt with it as input and appends the result.
+`Ctrl+Shift+k` - (Auto-select text - Prompt Menu) - Auto selects the current line or paragraph and opens the prompt menu.

-`Ctrl+Alt+Shift+k` - (Prompt Menu) - Opens the prompt menu to pick the prompt to run on the selected text.
+`Ctrl+Alt+Shift+k` - (Manual-select text - Prompt Menu) - Opens the prompt menu to pick the prompt to run on the selected text.

 ### How does it work?